Ficool

 "Why not?"

 "Because if you do…" He swallowed.
-"I'll remember you."
+"I won't be able to forget about you."

 "Maybe that's the point."

-But I didn't wake up right away.
+But I didn't wake up right away I pushed myself to stay for even a moment longer.

-Instead, I stepped closer.
+I stepped closer.
 Close enough that if I reached out, I could touch him.

-He didn't flinch this time.
+He didn't flinch or pull away.

 His voice, when it came, was nearly a whisper.